deepakkavoor/smart-grid/README.md

 - Using sockets and threads to simulate smart grid network

-- Generate simulation results using mosaik-python-API
+- Generate simulation results using Mosaik co-simulator.